dedSyn4ps3/go-nginx-proxy/README.md

 ```

 As far as resource directories go, the `assets` folder is pretty straightforward.
-It's parent directory, `backend/main` , houses the basic website template used to simulate a public-facing site that may be used in a real deplployment.
+It's parent directory, `backend/main` , houses the basic website template used to simulate a public-facing site used in a real deployment.

 <br>